14 Ways to Build Academic Networks and Strengthen Faculty Communities

 Leads: Brian Hare, Professor of Evolutionary Anthropology; Doug Boyer, Associate Professor of Evolutionary Anthropology; Elaine Guevara, Lecturer in Evolutionary Anthropology

-Collaborators: Leslie Digby, Associate Professor of the Practice of Evolutionary Anthropology;
+Collaborator: Leslie Digby, Associate Professor of the Practice of Evolutionary Anthropology

 Increasing representation is vital to the health and success of the field of evolutionary anthropology, which is the study of human origins and variation.
 This project aims to build a strong community of practice among faculty to help achieve this goal.
 A summer program under development will support faculty engagement with undergraduates from historically Black colleges and universities (HBCUs) as summer interns in the Department of Evolutionary Anthropology.
 Project activities will enhance faculty engagement on a broad scale within the departmental community and specifically with the summer internship program.